Genesee Gateway Local Development Corporation approves $100,000 grant to establish seed funding

 “The Batavia Home Fund will be supported by host benefit agreements with developers and homebuilders for future multi-family housing projects in the city and town.
 Projects will be considered by a committee of city, town and GCEDC officials to determine how funds raised will be utilized.”

-The new program mimics the Batavia Pathway to Prosperity (B2P) program, which enables brownfield remediation projects with funding from projects with a payment-in-lieu-of-taxes agreement (PILOTs) in the city of Batavia.
+The new program mimics the Batavia Pathway to Prosperity (B2P) program, which enables brownfield remediation projects with funding from projects with a payment-in-lieu-of-taxes agreement (PILOTs) in the city.

 “With the successful remediation of brownfield sites in the city, we believe the next step in Batavia’s growth is to provide a more robust offering of housing options,” said Batavia City Manager Rachael Tabelski.
 “The intent of the Batavia Home Fund is to encourage and incent developers and homebuilders to view Batavia as a market opportunity and in turn work with community stakeholders to identify areas where housing options can be developed.”